balqui/degais/docs/doc.md

-`thresh`: `--param T` is interpreted as a threshold, so that the graph has an edge between two items if they appear together in at least `T` many transactions; if `--param` is omitted, a default is set, found by an heuristic application of (simple cases of) density-estimation-based unsupervised discretization;
+`thresh`: `--param T` is interpreted as a threshold, so that the graph has an edge between two items if they appear together in at least `T` many transactions; if `--param` is omitted, then a default is set autonomously.
+It is found by a heuristic application of (simple cases of) density-estimation-based unsupervised discretization;

-`linwidth`: edge colors correspond to frequencies of co-occurrence falling in intervals of width `L`, if `--param L` is specified, otherwise a heuristically determined default for `L` is set;
+`linwidth`: edge colors correspond to frequencies of co-occurrence falling in intervals of width `L`, if `--param L` is specified;
+otherwise, a heuristically determined default for `L` is set autonomously;

-`expwidth`: edge colors correspond to frequencies of co-occurrence falling in intervals of exponentially growing width with base `B`, if `--param B` is specified, otherwise a heuristically determined default for `B` is set;
+`expwidth`: edge colors correspond to frequencies of co-occurrence falling in intervals of exponentially growing width with base `B`, if `--param B` is specified; otherwise, a heuristically determined default for `B` is set autonomously;

-`ident`: each co-occurrence frequency gets its own color (but might exhaust the available colors); most often, this scheme leads to a trivial decomposition with a single, very large, spaghetti-shaped clan that no one understands.
+`ident`: each co-occurrence frequency gets its own color (but might exhaust the available colors); most often, this scheme leads to a trivial decomposition with a very large, spaghetti-shaped primitive clan that no one understands.

 Additionally, the `-k` / `--complete` option makes sure that all the edges are visibly drawn, forming thus a bona-fide 2-structure;